A Thurston compactification of the space of stability conditions: The A2 case

-Let $\mathcal C$ be the 2-Calabi--Yau category associated to the $A_2$ quiver, as defined in~\autoref{sec:cy-categories}.
-It is a graded, $\k$-linear triangulated category classically generated by two spherical objects, which we denote $P_1$ and $P_2$.

-The extension closure of $P_1$ and $P_2$ in $\mathcal C$ is an abelian category; it is the heart of a (bounded) $t$-structure.
-We refer to it as the \emph{standard heart} $\heart_{\std}$.
-It has two simple objects, $P_1$ and $P_2$, and two additional indecomposable objects, denoted by $P_1 \to P_2$ and $P_2 \to P_1$.
-The object $P_i \to P_j$ is the unique extension of $P_i$ by $P_j$.
-In terms of complexes, it is the complex
+Let $\mathcal C$ be the 2-Calabi--Yau category associated to the $A_2$ quiver, as defined in~\Cref{sec:background}.
+It is a graded, $\k$-linear triangulated category classically generated by two spherical objects $P_1$ and $P_2$.
+The standard heart \(\heart_{\std}\) is the extension closure of \(P_1\) and \(P_2\).
+It has two simple objects, $P_1$ and $P_2$, and two additional indecomposable objects, denoted by $P_{12}$ and $P_{21}$.
+The object $P_{ij}$ is the unique extension of $P_i$ by $P_j$.